kubev2v/getpublickey/README.md

 kubectl apply -f ci/deployment.yaml
 ```

+> [!NOTE]
-This command will perform the following actions:
+> This command will perform the following actions:
+>

-  - Create the `konveyor-forklift` namespace.
+>  - Create the `konveyor-forklift` namespace.
-  - Create a secret containing example PEM certification files.
+>  - Create a secret containing example PEM certification files.
-  - Deploy the `getpublickey` server.
+>  - Deploy the `getpublickey` server.
-  - Create a service to expose the `getpublickey` server inside the cluster.
+>  - Create a service to expose the `getpublickey` server inside the cluster.

 #### Verify Deployment: